-Now that more doses of the Covid-19 vaccines are available, the NHS is able to open more vaccination services, including the first larger regional Vaccination Centres.
+Now that more doses of the COVID-19 vaccines are available, the NHS is able to open more vaccination services, including the first larger regional Vaccination Centres.
 This is great news as it provides more options for getting vaccinated.
-People who are eligible and who live near these new vaccination services will receive letters from the NHS Covid-19 Vaccination Booking Service, telling them how they can book their appointment.
-You may receive a letter from the national NHS Covid-19 Vaccination Booking Service inviting you to book an appointment at a regional Vaccination Centre, the closest of which is at Taunton so far.
+People who are eligible and who live near these new vaccination services will receive letters from the NHS COVID-19 Vaccination Booking Service, telling them how they can book their appointment.
+You may receive a letter from the national NHS COVID-19 Vaccination Booking Service inviting you to book an appointment at a regional Vaccination Centre, such as Exeter or Taunton.

 If you receive the letter from the national service and can travel to the Vaccination Centre safely, we recommend that you book using the details the letter provides.
 You have a choice of taking up the offer to attend the mass vaccination site, or waiting for us to contact you about having it done more locally.

-Please do not contact us if you haven’t received an invite yet.
+Unless you are aged 50 or over or are clinically extremely vulnerable, please do not contact us about vaccination yet.
 We are very busy at the moment and doing so could prevent a patient who needs our help from getting through.
 Even if you have received a letter inviting you to the mass vaccination site, you will not been taken off our lists and we will contact you when we have an appointment available for you.